"I am the father of this nation, Nicholas. And you have most... grossly... offended your father..."

 Nice Job Breaking It, Hero: The guy Nicholas reports and accidentally gets murdered was actually just trying to bring more medicine to uganda.

-Oh, Crap: Nicholas has several of these; First when he discovers that Amin replaced his British passport with a Ugandan one, then when Stone shows him all the atrocities that's happening in the countryside and what Amin did to eliminate his opposition, then when he findsKay's body and finally, there's when his Batman Gambit to kill Amin fails and when Amin tells him that he knows about his affair with Kay.
+Oh, Crap: Nicholas has several of these, increasing in severity; First when he hears that the man he reported has disappeared.
+It's his first inkling that Amin isn't the good guy he presents himself as.
+Then when he discovers that Amin replaced his British passport with a Ugandan one, then when Stone shows him all the atrocities that's happening in the countryside and what Amin did to eliminate his opposition, then when he findsKay's body and finally, there's when his Batman Gambit to kill Amin fails and when Amin tells him that he knows about his affair with Kay.

 Amin: ...or are you like all the other British?
 Just here to fuck, and then take away?